ChrisCarleton/BottomTime-Core/docs/Friends.md

 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.

 ### POST /users/:username/:friends/[approve|reject]
 These routes can approve or reject a friend request, respectively.
-A rejected friend request will be deleted.
 If the request is approved, then both users will become "friends" with each other.
 (That is, a reciprocal friendship will be created under the new friend's account.)
 The route must actually be called by the "friend" and not the user, which is a little counterintuitive.

 #### Route Parameters
 * **username** - Username of the user who made the initial request.